 Interns receive a minimum of three hours of individual supervision each week from their psychology supervisors.
-Additional individual supervision is provided as necessary and especially when an intern is actively running their group(s).
+Additional individual supervision is provided as necessary.

 Supervision methods may include co-therapy, video/audio recording, live observation, and review of progress notes.
-Supervision will focus on review of the intern's clinical work and emphasize conceptualization, service provision, professional standards, and ethics.
+Supervision will focus on review of the intern's clinical work and emphasize conceptualization, service provision, professional standards, professional development, and ethics.
 All individuals served by interns are the clinical responsibility of the doctoral-level psychologist who is providing supervision on the case.